 Figure 2: Location of development area within Haverfordwest, showing the Western Quayside development areas in red and blue, and the current assessed development area in orange.
 Nb.
 The proposed development area was subsequently refined to exclude much of the area on the west bank, but this has been included as part of the original assessment area.
-Plan provided by client, the original plan was produced by Atkins, titled 'Location Plan - Phase 2', drawing no. 5190893-ATK-XX-00-DR-A-1150, dated 22/10/2020.
-Not reproduced to scale, and adapted to highlight the survey area.
+Plan provided by client, not reproduced to scale.